lgp171188/launchpad/lib/lp/bugs/doc/bugnotification-sending.rst

     >>> with lp_dbuser():
     ...     bug = factory.makeBug(
-    ...         target=factory.makeProduct(displayname='Foo'),
+    ...         target=factory.makeProduct(displayname="Foo"),
-    ...         title='In the beginning, the universe was created.
-This ' ...             'has made a lot of people very angry and has been ' ...             'widely regarded as a bad move', ...         description="This is a long description of the bug, which " ...             "will be automatically wrapped by the BugNotification " ...             "machinery.
-Ain't technology great?")
+    ...         title="In the beginning, the universe was created.
+This " ...         "has made a lot of people very angry and has been " ...         "widely regarded as a bad move",
+    ...         description="This is a long description of the bug, which " ...         "will be automatically wrapped by the BugNotification " ...         "machinery.
+Ain't technology great?",
+    ...     )
     ...     verbose_person = factory.makePerson(
+    ...         name="verbose-person",
+    ...         displayname="Verbose Person",
-    ...         name='verbose-person', displayname='Verbose Person',
+    ...         email="verbose@example.com",
-    ...         email='verbose@example.com',
+    ...         selfgenerated_bugnotifications=True,
-    ...         selfgenerated_bugnotifications=True)
+    ...     )
     ...     verbose_person.verbose_bugnotifications = True
     ...     ignored = bug.subscribe(verbose_person, verbose_person)
     ...     concise_person = factory.makePerson(
+    ...         name="concise-person",
+    ...         displayname="Concise Person",
-    ...         name='concise-person', displayname='Concise Person',
+    ...         email="concise@example.com",
-    ...         email='concise@example.com')
+    ...     )
     ...     concise_person.verbose_bugnotifications = False
     ...     ignored = bug.subscribe(concise_person, concise_person)
+    ...

 Concise Team doesn't want verbose notifications, while Concise Team